devsnek/snekfetch/README.md

 Snekfetch is a fast, efficient, and user-friendly library for making HTTP requests.

+It also supports native alpn negotation in node for effecient http/2 requests!

 The API was inspired by superagent, however it is much smaller and faster.
-In fact, in browser, it is a mere 4.4kb.
+In fact, in browser, it is a mere 4.0kb.

 Documentation is available at https://snekfetch.js.org/